Torah Academy of Bergen County

-Torah Academy of Bergen County (commonly referred to as TABC) is a four-year yeshiva high school located in Teaneck, in Bergen County, New Jersey, United States.
+Torah Academy of Bergen County (commonly referred to as TABC) is a four-year yeshiva high school located in Teaneck township of Bergen County, New Jersey, United States.
 The school utilizes a split-schedule day offering both Jewish studies and college preparatory secular courses.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2005.

-TABC is run by Rabbi Shlomo Stochel, Head of School; the Rosh HaYeshiva, Rabbi Yosef Adler; Rabbi Steven Finklestein, Associate Principal; and Rabbi Dr. Michael Atlas, Assistant Principal.
-Rabbi Michael Hoenig is the Mashgiach Ruchani (religious life guidance counselor).
+TABC is run by Rosh HaYeshiva Rabbi Joshua Kahn, head of school Rabbi Shlomo Stochel, as well as Mashgiach ruchani (religious guidance counselor) Rabbi Michael Hoenig.

 As of the 2019–20 school year, the school had an enrollment of 327 students and 47.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 6.9:1.
 The school's student body was 100% White.

 Academic programs

 Various Advanced Placement (AP) courses are offered primarily to juniors and seniors, such as AP Biology, AP Calculus, AP English Language and Composition, AP English Literature and Composition, AP Physics, AP Psychology, AP Statistics, and AP United States History.

 The building hosts a second school called the SINAI Special Needs Institute.
 The program serves children of below to above average intelligence with different degrees of learning disability and a wide variety of behavioral characteristics, whose needs could not be addressed by traditional Jewish day school programs and curricula.
-The students have separate administrators and teachers from TABC, though they share some classrooms.